FarhanShares/laravel-mediaman/README.md

 ```
 This will establish the relationship between your model and the media model.

-Once done, you can attach media to the model as demonstrated below.
-The first parameter of the attach media method can either be a media model instance, an id, a name, or an iterable list / collection of models / ids / names.
+Once done, you can associate media to the model as demonstrated below.
+The first parameter of the attachMedia() method can either be a media model instance, an id, a name, or an iterable list / collection of models / ids / names.

 ```php
 $post = Post::first();